baoshan/docas.io/copywriting/web.md

 ## How Docas Works

 Source files and documents are different branchs (`master` and `gh-pages` accordingly) of the same repo.
-Every time you push to GitHub, docas automatically synchronizes documents hosted at GitHub pages.
+Every time you push to GitHub, docas synchronizes documents hosted at GitHub pages automatically.

-The always up-to-date document site by default locates at:
+The always up-to-date document site is hosted at `your_github_login.github.com/your_repository_name` by default, which includes:

-    your_github_login.github.com/your_repository_name

-will include:

   1. **A project page.** The place not only perfect for keeping great ideas, but also help you form a better architecture by including concise description